jeffreycassidy/FullMonteSW/README.md

 (c) 2012-2016 Jeffrey Cassidy and the University of Toronto

-Contains SFMT (Matsumoto and Saito's SIMD-Oriented Fast Mersenne Twister) in SFMT/, which is subject to separate copyright and license provisions.
+Contains SFMT (Matsumoto and Saito's SIMD-Oriented Fast Mersenne Twister) in SFMT/, which is subject to separate copyright and license provisions (see `SFMT/LICENSE`).
+The `CMakeLists.txt` file contained there is my own work, but the files are otherwise the original SFMT-1.4.1 from the <a href="www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT">authors' website</a>.

-Contains the TIM-OS test suite <a href="https://sites.google.com/a/imaging.sbes.vt.edu/tim-os">here</a> from Shen and Wang (2010), including a version of Dogdas et al's <a href="http://neuroimage.usc.edu/neuro/Digimouse">Digimouse</a> (2007).
+The files in `data/TIM-OS` contain the TIM-OS test suite <a href="https://sites.google.com/a/imaging.sbes.vt.edu/tim-os">available here</a> from Shen and Wang (2010), including a version of Dogdas et al's <a href="http://neuroimage.usc.edu/neuro/Digimouse">Digimouse</a> (2007).

+Contains <a href="gruntthepeon.free.fr/ssemath">Julien Pommier</a>'s "ssemath.h" SSE math library which is available under the zlib license as `Kernels/Software/sse_mathfun.h`.
+The SSE implementations were extended to larger vector lengths using AVX instructions `avx\_mathfun.h`.

 ## Citations